Mkreidly91/SE-FACTORY-FINAL/readme.md

 ### Company:

 - As a construction company, I want to create a profile for my company, so I can gain exposure for my projects.
-- As a construction company, I want to edit my profile, so I can keep my profile up to date.
+- As a construction company, I want to edit my profile, so I can keep my information up to date.
 - As a construction company, I want to create a virtual tour of my project, to attract potential customers.

 ### Customer: